 The welcome offer is the ability to earn 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
 Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
 You will receive cash back in the form of statement credits.

 Learn more: Cash Back Credit Cards

 The Platinum Card from American Express

 The Platinum Card® from American Express can be a good fit for a premium travel credit card.
 The Amex Platinum continues to be one of the best cards for earning airline miles quickly.

-You will earn 5 Membership Rewards per $1 on flights you book directly from the airline or with American Express Travel.
-Starting January 1, 2021, earn 5x points on up to $500,000 on these purchases per calendar year.
+You will earn 5 Membership Rewards per $1 on flights you book directly from the airline or with American Express Travel, up to $500,000 on these purchases per calendar year.
 Hotel bookings using AmexTravel also earn 5 points per $1.
 All non-bonus purchases earn 1 point per $1.